bootstrapworld/curriculum/lessons/Early-Math/equivalence/langs/en-us/slides.md

 - Each row on @printable-exercise{pages/computation-whole-nums.adoc} represents a step-by-step computation, which results in an answer.
 Some of the steps are missing numbers and operators!
-- Fill in those numbers and operators so that each sequence of circles will end with the answer shown on the right.
+- Fill in those numbers and operators so that each sequence of Circles will end with the answer shown on the right.
 - When you're done, complete  @printable-exercise{pages/computation-frac-dec.adoc}, a version of the activity with more challenging numbers.
 - Did you fill in blanks in the Circles of Evaluation from left to right or right to left?
 Why?